-Other components of the Ghost 11 that complement impact absorption are the two separate units of crash pads.
+Other components of the Ghost 11 that complement impact absorption is the two separate units of crash pads.
 The first unit on the heel enables a soft landing, while the second unit disperses the impact of the foot strike and guides the foot towards a more efficient toe-off.

 Having high arches

 Runners with high arches have a prominent rise on the bottom of their feet.
 The area of the foot that rises barely touches the ground.
 There are instances where the rise is so prominent that there is no ground contact at all.
 This causes the foot to be more rigid or less flexible.

 Those who have this arch type are called supinators or underpronators.
 In supination, the foot rolls outward instead of in.
 In other cases, it’s possible that the foot pronates but only slightly.
 Most supinators are prone to foot pains and other foot problems because of the stride’s mechanics.

 Since the foot doesn’t have the ideal structure to move flexibly, a shoe that focuses on cushioning, with elements of support, will work best.
 Choosing shoes for those with high arches is a bit complicated because runners can go for neutral running shoes or stability ones.
 The idea is for the runner to feel as comfortable as possible during runs.

 You may check out the Asics Gel Fortitude 7, a neutral running shoe which was found to be well-cushioned and unbelievably comfortable.
 There’s the Mizuno Wave Inspire 14 – a stability shoe that many reviewed to be helpful for foot problems like plantar fasciitis.